Cyberbullies (Source: Cam Good: Elijah Smith Elementary, goo.gl/xcyIgC, under CC BY-NC-SA 2.0 licence)

 - Kids’ Pledge (SafeKids.com, USA)

-- NetSmartzKids (National Center for Missing & Exploited Children and Boys & Girls Clubs of America, USA)
+- NetSmartzKids (National Center for Missing & Exploited Children, USA)

 - News & Media Literacy Resource Center (Common Sense Education, USA)

-- Physical Activity and Exercise Guidelines for All Australians (Dept of Health, Australia)
+- Physical Activity and Exercise Guidelines for All Australians (Dept of Health & Aged Care, Australia)

 - Practising Cyber Wellness (Ministry of Education, Singapore)